Welcome to UTS Library

 Within the Library use your UTS Student ID card to:

-- enter the UTS Reading Room and UTS Library via gates on levels 5 and 7
+- Enter the Reading Room and UTS Library via gates on levels 5 and 7

 Further Guidelines for using the Library are available on the Policies and Guidelines page.